 Mykyta Lovikov, CEO and founder of the Letsmake.site web studio, shared his experience of using Worksection with us.
-Besides, Mykyta spoke about interesting insights about success and failure of projects, as well as how prioritization can replace task deadlines.
+He also shared some interesting insights into the success and failure of projects, as well as how prioritization can replace task deadlines.

 Tell us about your company

-We are the Letsmake.site web studio, we develop turnkey websites.
-Our clients are small and medium-sized businesses that seek to effectively present themselves online, increase the number of clients or expand their business through entering new markets and attracting search traffic.
+We’re the Letsmake.site web studio, and we develop turnkey websites.
+Our clients are established small and medium-sized businesses that seek to effectively present themselves online, increase the number of clients or expand their business through entering new markets and attracting search traffic.

 Let’s talk about the features of your projects